handsome-Druid/ashka/docs/en/features/bootstrap-lifecycle.md

 ## Container Compatibility

-Importing `ashka` patches dishka's `Container`, `AsyncContainer`, `make_container`, and `make_async_container` globally.
-Import `ashka` before importing or storing references to those dishka APIs.
-Importing dishka first emits a warning because previously stored references may bypass ashka's behavior.

-These monkey patches keep the API paths consistent with upstream dishka and reduce the cognitive load during migration.
-They exist for legacy-project
-compatibility: importing `ashka` first lets an existing project keep its current dishka imports without immediate code changes.
-This is a migration aid, not a stable long-term usage pattern; migrate imports from dishka to ashka incrementally when convenient instead of relying on the monkey patches indefinitely.
+Importing `ashka` with the lifecycle extra patches dishka's `Container` and `AsyncContainer` globally.
+The patches add `init()` and initialize bootstrap dependencies when the container context is entered. `make_container` and `make_async_container` remain dishka's native factories and can be imported directly from `dishka`.

+Import `ashka` before using the lifecycle methods so the container patches are active.

-`ContainerType` and `AsyncContainerType` describe the additional ashka methods for static type checkers.
-The factories return patched dishka container instances rather than instances of these facade classes, so do not use `isinstance(container, ContainerType)` or `isinstance(container, AsyncContainerType)` as a runtime check.
+`ContainerType` and `AsyncContainerType` describe the additional `init()` methods for static type checkers.
+Dishka's native factories return patched dishka container instances rather than instances of these facade classes, so do not use `isinstance(container, ContainerType)` or `isinstance(container, AsyncContainerType)` as a runtime check.

-Bootstrap sources and the bootstrap keys associated with each container are stored in process-wide registries.
+During initialization, ashka traverses the container's registry chain and resolves the bootstrap dependency keys found in each registry.
 Container closing uses dishka's `close()` behavior and clears the container cache, so applications can create multiple root containers but must close every container that is no longer used.

-Containers must be created with ashka's patched `make_container` or `make_async_container` factory to receive bootstrap registration.
-A container created through an unpatched dishka factory can still be attached to an integration, but it does not gain ashka's bootstrap dependency registration.

 Repeated or concurrent calls to `init()` are not coordinated.
 Initialization cancellation and partial failure are also not rolled back automatically.
 The